Rider's Guide Text Page - Access Services : ASI

 Understanding the One-Hour Reservation Window: Access has a one-hour reservation window.
 This means that the Reservationist can offer you a pick-up time up to 1 hour before or after your requested time.
 For example, if you ask for a pick-up at 6am, you can be offered a trip time between 5am and 7am.
 The one-hour window is permitted by federal law.

 On an average weekday, there are over 1,000 vehicles in service.
 They make over 12,000 daily weekday trips in an area that spans 1,503 square miles in one of the most congested areas in the United States.
-So it would be impossible to pick up everyone who needs a ride at exactly the time they would like.
+So, it would be impossible to pick up everyone who needs a ride at the exact time they would like.
 That is why we have a “one-hour reservation window.”

 Access must provide trip reservations that accommodate a rider’s practical needs.
-If the Reservationist cannot provide a pick- up time at the exact time requested by the customer, the Reservationist will provide up to two alternative pick-up times.
+If the Reservationist cannot provide a pick- up time at the exact time requested by the rider, the Reservationist will provide two alternative pick-up times.

 Online Reservations